gaelforget/ECCOv4/example_scripts/README.md

 [Estimating the Circulation and Climate of the Ocean]: http://ecco-group.org/

 **important warning:**
 before proceeding any further, users are advised to read the cfncluster documentation (<http://cfncluster.readthedocs.io/en/latest/index.html>) and learn about [AWS][] pricing policies.
 The cluster created via steps 1 and 2 below consists of one master instance (on-demand; m4.large) and six compute instances (spot; c4.4xlarge).
 Costs to the user may exceed several dollars per hour.
-Users are advised to evaluate costs for themselves before creating any cluster and to delete clusters as soon as they can be dispensed with in order to stop paying AWS EC2 charges (see step 7).
+Users are advised to (1) evaluate AWS costs for themselves before creating any cluster and (2) always delete clusters to stop paying AWS charges (see step 7).

 ##Instructions